Does your baby fall asleep while nursing, bite you, or want to nurse very often? These and other common breastfeeding

 If you jerk or make a sound when he bites you, your baby will soon understand that he should avoid chewing on you.
 Try not to scare your baby, though, even if it hurts!
 It’s much better to try to prevent the biting by watching your baby.

 Some common reasons that a baby bites are teething, that he or she has emptied the breast and is throwing his head away from your breast before actually opening their mouth enough, and accidental biting, for example when trying to look at something interesting.

 One of the most common breastfeeding problems (from the exhausted mom’s perspective) is that many new babies want to nurse very often.

 “I am breastfeeding all the time…” is a common complaint among new, first-time moms.

 Forget the three hours in between meals!
-Especially in the evening, the only way to keep you baby from crying might be to let him or her breastfeed – more or less without stopping.
+Especially in the evening, the only way to keep your baby from crying might be to let them breastfeed – more or less without stopping.

 Obviously, this is not all hunger!
 Comfort and consolation are two other important reasons why infants want to nurse.
 (Read about the pros and cons of nursing a baby to sleep here.)